Reyonodes/reyodashboard/README.md

 To obtain permission to use Reyodash, please contact the developers/authoritarians of Reyo and request a legal document granting you the right to use the dashboard.

+## Not following

+Upon usage of this software without official permission can include legal action as DMCA but isnt limited to it.

 ## Installation

-1) Download Hola client v1.8 and replace the files
+1) Download Hola client v1.8 and replace the files thats it!
+2) Config settings.json and done